aschmiedeke/gbtdocs/docs/references/observing/catalog.rst

     Object4  12:56:16.98  +52:16:25.5

-Because all the keyword values in :numref:`script-simple-spherical-catalog` use the defaults, the following is equivalent:
+Because all the keyword values in :numref:`script-spherical-catalog1` use the defaults, the following is equivalent:

 .. _script-spherical-catalog2: